 AP Physics C is a rigorous approach to college physics using vector analysis and calculus as tools for understanding.
 The deep relationship between physics and mathematics is consistently explored.
 Laboratory work emphasizes the development of experimental skills and an understanding of error analysis.
-Additional
+Additional emphasis is placed on the application of concepts to new situations.
+Students should expect to spend considerable time in out-of-class study and problem solving.

-ADVANCED PLACEMENT ENVIRONMENTAL SCIENCE
+COURSE: ADVANCED PLACEMENT ENVIRONMENTAL SCIENCE